Ben Platt

-Platt's film credits include the Pitch Perfect film series, Ricki and the Flash (2015), and Run This Town (2019).
-Since 2019, he has starred in the Netflix comedy-drama series The Politician, for which he was nominated for the Golden Globe Award for Best Actor – Television Series Musical or Comedy.
+Platt's film credits include the Pitch Perfect film series (2012–2017), Ricki and the Flash (2015), Run This Town (2019), and Theater Camp (2023), the latter of which he also co-wrote.
+Since 2019, he has starred in the Netflix comedy-drama series The Politician, for which he was nominated for a Golden Globe Award.

-In 2017, Platt was included on the annual Time 100 list of the most influential people in the world.

 Platt signed with Atlantic Records in 2017 and released his debut studio album Sing to Me Instead in March 2019.
 In May 2020, the concert film Ben Platt Live from Radio City Music Hall debuted on Netflix.
 Platt's second studio album Reverie was released on August 13, 2021.
+After signing with Interscope in 2023, Platt's third studio album Honeymind was released on May 31, 2024.

+In 2017, Platt was included on the annual Time 100 list of the most influential people in the world.

 Early life

-Platt was born in Los Angeles, the fourth of five children of Julie (née Beren) and Marc Platt.
-His father is a film, television, and theater producer whose credits include Legally Blonde, Into the Woods, La La Land, Mary Poppins Returns, and the musical Wicked.
-He has two sisters and two brothers, including actor Jonah Platt.
-He and his family are Jewish.
+Platt was born in Los Angeles, the fourth of five children of Julie and Marc Platt.
+His father is a film, television, and theater producer whose credits include Legally Blonde, Into the Woods, La La Land, Mary Poppins Returns, the musical Wicked, and its film adaptation.